The 23 Best Ways to Quit Smoking

 Make an honest list of all the things you like about smoking

-Draw a line down the center of a piece of paper and write them on one side; on the other side make a list of all the things you dislike, such as how it can interfere with your health, work, family, etc., suggests Daniel Z. Lieberman, M.D., director of the Clinical Psychiatric Research Center at George Washington University Medical Center in Washington, D.C.
+Draw a line down the center of a piece of paper and write them on one side; on the other side, make a list of all the things you dislike, such as how it can interfere with your health, work, family, etc., suggests Daniel Z. Lieberman, M.D., director of the Clinical Psychiatric Research Center at George Washington University Medical Center in Washington, D.C.
 Think about the list over time, and make changes.
 If you are brave enough, get feedback from family and friends about things they don’t like about your use of cigarettes.
-When the negative side outweighs the positive side, you are ready to quit.
-Watch out for these ways that smoking affects your appearance.
+When the negative side outweighs the positive side, you are ready to quit smoking.

 Then make another list of why quitting won’t be easy